Filtering with URN logic

 isempty(matches) ? nothing : matches

-urnsimilar (generic function with 3 methods)
+endurnsimilar (generic function with 3 methods)urnequals(jane, rl)1-element Vector{Main.Isbn10Urn}:

-group1 = Isbn10Urn("urn:isbn:1")
+Main.Isbn10Urn("urn:isbn:0141395203")group1 = Isbn10Urn("urn:isbn:1")

 Main.Isbn10Urn("urn:isbn:022661283X")